People come to our retreats in pain, and they leave in joy.

 Participants at our retreats sometimes talk about their pain as a hole inside that they can’t fill.
 Maybe it was the loss of someone close…their husband, wife, sister, brother, son or daughter.
 Or sometimes it's a hole they’ve carried since childhood.

 They feel an emptiness, loneliness, rawness that nothing seems to fill or heal.

 That was certainly my case when I stumbled into Shalom Mountain Retreat Center 16 years ago.
 I had a hole inside that nothing could fill.

 What made all the difference was that the retreat work went to my core feelings and identity, below the level of thought.
-It reached and healed the part of me that believed and experienced the pain, and was trapped in it.
+It reached and healed the part of me that believed and experienced the pain and was trapped in it.

 I also started training as a "Process" therapist, at Shalom Mountain and elsewhere.

-Let me know if I can help you.
 You can leave me a message below.